sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/connector-commands/account-read.md

 ## Description

-The account read command aggregates a single account from the target source into IdentityNow.
-IDN can call this command during a “one-off” account refresh, which you can trigger by aggregating an individual account in IDN.
+The account read command aggregates a single account from the target source into Identity Security Cloud.
+ISC can call this command during a “one-off” account refresh, which you can trigger by aggregating an individual account in ISC.

 ![Account Read](./img/account_read_idn.png)